HSBC sells first yuan bonds in Singapore, Stan Chart to follow

-SINGAPORE British bank HSBC (HSBA.L) sold 500 million yuan ($81.54 million) worth of two-year notes in Singapore on Monday, launching the first dim sum bond in the city state since yuan-clearing became available there.
+SINGAPORE May 27 British bank HSBC sold 500 million yuan ($81.54 million) worth of two-year notes in Singapore on Monday, launching the first dim sum bond in the city state since yuan-clearing became available there.

 China has been relaxing controls on the yuan, officially referred to as the renminbi or RMB outside the country, in order to gradually increase the use of its currency abroad.

-Yuan-clearing was already available in Hong Kong and Taiwan, and previously, much of the yuan activity in Singapore had to go through Hong Kong where yuan transactions could be cleared by Bank of China (3988.HK).
+Yuan-clearing was already available in Hong Kong and Taiwan, and previously, much of the yuan activity in Singapore had to go through Hong Kong where yuan transactions could be cleared by Bank of China.

 Matthew Cannon, head of global markets at HSBC Singapore, said proceeds from the yuan notes, which offer investors a yield of 2.25 percent, will be used to finance the bank's expansion of yuan-based lending assets.